tyleryoungblood/resimplifi-site-wp/wp-content/plugins/merge-minify-refresh/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.6.11 =
+* Ability to seperate cache urls for javascript and CSS (MMR_JS_CACHE_URL & MMR_CSS_CACHE_URL)

+= 1.6.10 =
+* Fix concatenation bug (thanks fhoech)

+= 1.6.9 =
+* Better support for CSS output to the page.
+This should fix some themes that break.
+* Ability to specify cache directory added.
+Thanks to Daniel Aleksandersen for help with this.
+* Minor code cleanup

 = 1.6.8 =
 * Fix External Styles/Scripts ordering